tsung1029/PIC-skeleton-codes/gpu/README.md

 In each folder there is a file for compiling on Cori, to use it, type:

+make -f Makefile.cori clean

+to make the binaries for Viktor's code, following the "clean" command you would type

+make -f Makefile.cori cuda

+to make the binary for Han's code, use the make command:

-make -f Makefile.cori
+make -f Makefile.cori acc

 it will create a working binary code.
-Then submit the program to the queue and run it.
-(I think) after the run is finished a timing file is produced and you can record the timing results from Viktor's output files.
+Then run the code using the command:

+srun ./cgpupic2

+for the c code or

+srun ./fgpupic2

+to run the fortran code and

+srun ./f03gpupic2

+to run the code written in Fortran 2003